Setting up a Brooder for Baby Chicks

 Another option (and the one I usually use) is a plastic tote.
 I purchased a large clear tote from Walmart for less than $10 and have used it for many years.
 It is easy to clean and you can even pick it up and take it outside if you wish to give your chickens some fresh air.

-Whichever option you choose, you will need to find a cover for the top.
-Baby chicks learn to fly quickly and will be out of the brooder before you know it.
-You can cut holes in the lid of the plastic tote or place a piece of chicken wire over the top if you use a box.
-I place wire over the top of my tote.
+You can cut holes in the lid of the plastic storage bin or place a piece of chicken wire over the top if you use a box.
+I place a piece of chicken wire or hardware cloth over the top of my tote.
 It is easy to remove to clean the area and it allows plenty of air for the chicks.

 Other Needs for Baby Chicks